-Tennant Company (NYSE:TNC) stock is about to trade ex-dividend in four days.
-The ex-dividend date occurs one day before the record date which is the day on which shareholders need to be on the company's books in order to receive a dividend.
+It looks like Tower Limited (NZSE:TWR) is about to go ex-dividend in the next four days.
+The ex-dividend date is usually set to be one business day before the record date which is the cut-off date on which you must be present on the company's books as a shareholder in order to receive the dividend.
 It is important to be aware of the ex-dividend date because any trade on the stock needs to have been settled on or before the record date.
-Accordingly, Tennant investors that purchase the stock on or after the 27th of May will not receive the dividend, which will be paid on the 15th of June.
+Accordingly, Tower investors that purchase the stock on or after the 15th of June will not receive the dividend, which will be paid on the 30th of June.

-The company's upcoming dividend is US$0.25 a share, following on from the last 12 months, when the company distributed a total of US$1.00 per share to shareholders.
-Based on the last year's worth of payments, Tennant stock has a trailing yield of around 1.7% on the current share price of $59.9.
-We love seeing companies pay a dividend, but it's also important to be sure that laying the golden eggs isn't going to kill our golden goose!
-So we need to investigate whether Tennant can afford its dividend, and if the dividend could grow.
+The company's upcoming dividend is NZ$0.025 a share, following on from the last 12 months, when the company distributed a total of NZ$0.05 per share to shareholders.
+Based on the last year's worth of payments, Tower stock has a trailing yield of around 7.5% on the current share price of NZ$0.67.
+Dividends are an important source of income to many shareholders, but the health of the business is crucial to maintaining those dividends.
+We need to see whether the dividend is covered by earnings and if it's growing.

 Have Earnings And Dividends Been Growing?

-However if you're still interested in Tennant as a potential investment, you should definitely consider some of the risks involved with Tennant.
-To help with this, we've discovered 2 warning signs for Tennant that you should be aware of before investing in their shares.
+With that being said, if dividends aren't your biggest concern with Tower, you should know about the other risks facing this business.
+To help with this, we've discovered 1 warning sign for Tower that you should be aware of before investing in their shares.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.